When people look for an interior designer, they almost always start with a Google search. You want them to find and pick you, not your competitors.

 On your website itself, include links to your social media pages.

-Pinterest is a must-have for interior designers
+Pinterest is a must-have for interior designers.

 As we mentioned, Pinterest is huge for interior design.
 It’s an absolute must-have, giving you a great place to showcase your aesthetics.

 Pinterest revolves around collections of aesthetically consistent and related images, called “Boards.”
-People love looking for Pinterest boards to find new interior design inspiration, and this is a prime entry point for your sales funnel.
+People love looking at Pinterest boards to find new interior design inspiration, and this is a prime entry point for your sales funnel.

 Along with Pinterest itself, images featured on the platform have a heavy tendency to dominate the search results in Google Image Search.